- $59,318 Young Child Falls In Open Elevator Shaft

 - Failure to yield to pedestrians: Many pedestrian accidents are caused by inattentive, distracted, impaired, or aggressive drivers who fail to yield to pedestrians at crosswalks or run red lights or stop signs.
 Children can be injured when drivers fail to yield to school buses unloading passengers with their stop signs arm extended.

 - Failure to check blind spots: All vehicles have blind spots, where other vehicles, objects, and pedestrians are not visible to the driver.
-When a driver fails to do a head check, a pedestrian could be hit.
+When a driver fails to do a head check, a pedestrian or bicyclist could be hit.

 - SUVs: Sports utility vehicles (SUVs) pose increased risks to pedestrians because of their height.
 When the front end of a lower vehicle hits an adult pedestrian, it tends to cause injury to the lower extremities (hips and legs), which can be serious but is not usually fatal.
 As the front end of an SUV strikes a pedestrian higher on the body, it is more likely to cause death.